developer-anuragsingh/Wordpress-Admin-Customizer/README.md

 # Wordpress-Admin-Customizer
-Customize wordpress website's admin area.
+Plugin to remove extra content from website's admin area.